Mexican wolf: Description

 The Mexican wolf is the smallest of North America's gray wolf subspecies, weighing 50–80 lb with an average height of 28–32 in and an average length of 5.5 ft.
 It is similar to the Great Plains wolf (C. l. nubilus), albeit distinguishable by a smaller, narrower skull and darker, more variable pelage.

 Taxonomy

 The Mexican wolf was first described as a distinct subspecies in 1929 by Edward Nelson and Edward Goldman on account of its small size, narrow skull and dark pelt.
 This wolf is recognized as a subspecies of Canis lupus in the taxonomic authority Mammal Species of the World (2005).
 In 2019, a literature review of previous studies was undertaken by the National Academies of Sciences, Engineering, and Medicine.
 The position of the National Academies is that the historic population of Mexican wolf represents a distinct evolutionary lineage of gray wolf, and that modern Mexican wolves are their direct descendants.
 It is a valid taxonomic subspecies classified as Canis lupus baileyi.
-Genetic analyses have confirmed that the Mexican wolf (Canis lupus baileyi) is the most genetically distinct subspecies of gray wolf in North America, emphasizing the importance of targeted conservation efforts to preserve its unique genetic heritage.
+Genetic analyses have confirmed that the Mexican wolf (Canis lupus baileyi) is the most genetically distinct subspecies of gray wolf in North America.